- Updated on

 A high-risk/high-return opportunity for leverage

-This suggests that employing philanthropic funding to improve the effectiveness of policymaking in low- and middle-income countries is likely to constitute an exceptional opportunity for leverage: by supporting the production and use of evidence in low- and middle-income countries, donors can potentially enable policy makers to implement more effective policies, thereby reaching many more people than direct interventions.
+This suggests that employing philanthropic funding to improve the effectiveness of policymaking in low- and middle-income countries is likely to constitute an exceptional opportunity for leverage: by supporting the production and use of evidence in low- and middle-income countries, donors can enable policy makers to implement more effective policies, thereby reaching many more people than direct interventions.

 For many organisations working on policy, most of their positive results come from only a few exceptionally successful programs.
 This is because success is extraordinarily hard to achieve in this area, since policymaking is a complex and often unpredictable process.
 However, when successful, changes can be highly impactful because of the large number of people they reach.